 The directors have prepared the financial statements on a going concern basis as they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-This is discussed further under 'Financial risk management objectives and policies' within the Directors' report (pages 59-60).
+This is discussed further under 'Financial risk management policies and objectives' within the Directors' report (page 59).